 - 9.7.2.1 Any boundary of accommodation spaces, service spaces, control stations, escape routes, machinery spaces facing gas fuel storage tanks on the open deck, shall be shielded by A-60 class divisions.
 These A-60 class divisions shall extend up to the underside of the deck of the navigation bridge.
 Any structures above these including navigation bridge windows shall be A-0 class divisions.
-Gas fuel storage tanks shall be segregated from cargo and arranged in accordance with the requirements of the International Maritime Dangerous Goods (IMDG) Code where these tanks are considered a class 2.1 package. - 9.7.2.2 Gas fuel tank rooms and ventilation ducts serving these spaces shall be separated from accommodation, service, cargo and machinery spaces by class A-60 fire structures.
+Gas fuel storage tanks shall be segregated from cargo and arranged in accordance with the requirements of the International Maritime Dangerous Goods (IMDG) Code where these tanks are considered a class 2.1 package. - 9.7.2.2 Fuel storage hold spaces and ventilation ducts serving these spaces shall be separated from accommodation, service, cargo and machinery spaces by class A-60 fire structures.
 They may be separated from other spaces with low fire risk by class A-0 fire structures.
-The space containing fuel containment system shall be separated from the machinery spaces of category A or other rooms with high fire risks by a cofferdam of at least 900 mm wide insulated to A-60 class.
-Where this space is adjacent to spaces with low fire risk, it shall be considered as a machinery space of category A and may be separated by both a cofferdam at least 900 mm long and A-60 class division.
-For type C tanks, the fuel storage space may be considered as a cofferdam. - 9.7.2.3 Gas pipes led through ro-ro spaces on open deck shall be provided with special guards to prevent vehicle collision damage. - 9.7.2.4 Where more than one machinery space is arranged on board the ship, they shall be separated by class A-60 divisions. - 9.7.2.5 Any space containing equipment for the fuel preparation such as pumps, compressors, heat exchangers, vaporizers and pressure vessels shall be regarded as a machinery space of category A and provided with a fixed fire-extinguishing system complying with the requirements of 3.1.2, Part VI "Fire Protection" taking into account necessary concentrations/application rate required for extinguishing gas fires. - 9.7.2.6 The bunkering station shall be separated by class A-60 divisions towards machinery spaces of category A, accommodation spaces, control stations and high fire risk spaces, except for spaces such as tanks, voids, auxiliary machinery spaces of little or no fire risk, sanitary and other similar spaces where the insulation standard may be reduced to class A-0. - 9.7.2.7 The gas fuel hold space shall not be used for machinery or equipment that may have a fire risk (refer also to 9.7.2.2). - 9.7.2.8 If an ESD protected machinery spaces is separated by a single boundary, the boundary shall be of A-60 class division.
+The space containing fuel containment system shall be separated from the machinery spaces of category A or other rooms with high fire risks.
+The separation shall be done by a cofferdam of at least 900 mm with insulation of A-60 class.
+When determining the insulation of the space containing fuel containment system from other spaces with lower fire risks, the fuel containment system shall be considered as a machinery space of category A. The boundary between spaces containing fuel containment systems shall be either a cofferdam of at least 900 mm or A-60 class division.
+For type C tanks, the fuel storage hold space may be considered as a cofferdam.